(10 ILCS 5/7-61)

 and if no person was nominated as a write-in candidate for such office,

 a vacancy in nomination shall be created which may be filled in accordance

 with the requirements of this Section.
-If the name of no established political
+Except as otherwise provided in this Code, if the name of no established political

 party candidate was printed on the general primary ballot for a particular